Kashf: Controversy in the Muslim world

 The concept of kashf remains controversial in the Muslim world because it indicates the ability to "know" the unknowable.
-According to the Qur'an, Muslims are required to believe in the unseen (namely Allah), but knowledge of the unseen is a power that should belong solely to God.
-But it does not contradict the Qur'an because only God has knowledge of the unseen and if someone else other than God has that knowledge, then it's only because it was given to them by God.
+According to the Qur'an, Muslims are required to believe in the unseen (namely Allah), but knowledge of the unseen is a power that belongs solely to God, though God may reveal some of this knowledge to those He is pleased with, such as in Surah al-Kahf (79-83), which describes Khidr possessing divine knowledge that he used to carry out the will of Allah.

+Muslims who theologically disagree with Sufism believe that any kashf Sufis obtain is not given to them by Allah, since they do not believe Sufis are true followers of the Quran and Islam.

-Sufis further would argue that "the only guide to God is God Himself".
-They do believe that every genuine worshipper has the capability to experience unveiling (personal revelation), but that this personal revelation occurs by the grace of God.
+Sufis believe that "the only guide to God is God Himself" and therefore, the only true kashf is kashf that is corroborated by the Quran and the Sunnah.
+They also believe that every genuine worshipper has the capability to experience unveiling (personal revelation), but that this personal revelation occurs by the grace of God.
 Some say, if a worshipper fails to experience unveiling, "it indicates that that person is pursuing Sufism for a reason other than the love of God alone."
 Ibn ‘Arabi calls this "inner receptivity" to the manifestation (tajalli) of the divine mysteries, the essence of which is mukashafa.